Goal

 Virtual DataPort allows integration with a Version Control System.
 You can review this functionality in the Version Control Systems Integration section of the Virtual DataPort Administration Guide.
 Denodo supports integration with Subversion (SVN), Git and Microsoft TFS VCS servers.

 When developing in Denodo using VCS integration some users have to define multiple teams working on the same project but in different areas of the project.
-Those teams want to work in a collaborative environment (doing push to the repository that those changes can use by their team members) but without affecting the other teams.
+Those teams want to work in a collaborative environment (doing push to the repository so that those changes can be used by their team members) but without affecting the other teams.

-To set up this, the first thing that comes to mind of users that have experience with code development and VCS is to define branches following these steps:
+To set this up, the first thing that comes to mind of users that have experience with code development and VCS is to define the workspaces and branches following these steps:

 This approach, traditionally followed in code development, can be applied to Denodo development, but some considerations need to be taken into account regarding the usages of branches when working with VCS in Denodo.